CIS565-Fall-2016/Project2-Stream-Compaction/README.md

 And for a detailed chart:
 ![](test_datas/arraysize_scan_detail.png)

 With the increase of array size, thrust achives the slowest increase of execution time.
-CPu and GPU implementations' performance will suffer from the increase the array size.
+CPU and GPU implementations' performance will suffer from the increase of array size.

 In my computer, GPU implementation is slower than CPU impelmentation.
-WOrk-efficient GPU implemenetation is much faster than naive GPU scan.
+Work-efficient GPU implemenetation is much faster than naive GPU scan.

-Non-power-of-two array size will introduce some decrease of performance for GPU implementation.
+Non-power-of-two array size will introduce some decrease of performance for GPU implementation, but very slightly.

 |array size|CPU     |GPU-Naive|GPU-work efficient|GPU-work efficient NPT|
 |----      |----    |----     |----              |----                  |